Mini Emergency Kits

 Nov 22, 2025

-Of course pre-made EDCs (for women, weddings, camping) exist in the wild, for all purposes.
-But curating one for someone else shows a dear care for their well-being, and feels personalized.
+Of course pre-made EDCs (for women, weddings, camping) exist for all purposes.
+But curating one for someone else shows a care for their well-being, and feels personalized.
 Either way, you're resourcing loved ones when they need it.

 First: Pick a container!

 What holds the EDC items should be thoughtful and portable.
+Traditionally, the smaller the better, but mid- to larger size containers also have value.
 A range of options includes:

 * Lululemon Everyday Bags (from their We Made Too Much department), The Click Nano is only $14!